Location: Casselberry, FL

-- This is a full-time position, and core hours of work and days are Monday through Friday 8:00 AM to 5:00 PM.
-This employee may work more than 40 hours weekly.
-After hours may be required for calls and solving travel related issues.
+This is a full-time position, and core hours of work and days are Monday through Friday 8:00 AM to 5:00 PM.
+Additional hours may be required to assist with HCP related issues, including travel arrangements.

 Education, Training and Experience

-- Preferred Bachelor’s degree; will consider other qualifications and a minimum of 2-3 years related experience and/or training; or equivalent combination of education and experience.
+- Minimum of 2-3 years related experience; or equivalent combination of education and experience

 - Health Insurance Portability and Accountability Act (HIPAA) certification

-- Most posses a valid US driver’s license.
+- Must possess a clean and valid US driver’s license

 - Sitting for long periods at a time